The realization space of an unstable coalgebra: Cosimplicial spaces

 \section{Cosimplicial spaces}

-In this section we study the resolution model structure on cosimplicial spaces obtained from the using the Eilenberg-MacLane space $K(\F,n)$ as injective objects.
-The close connection to the resolution model structure $c\CA^{\mc{E}}$ resulting from the representing property of the Eilenberg-MacLane spaces is used to import the homotopy theory developed in the previous section to cosimplicial spaces.
-We introduce a new piece of notation.
+In this section, we study the resolution model structure on cosimplicial spaces with respect to the class of Eilenberg-MacLane space $K(\F,n)$.
+The close connection with the resolution model category $c\CA^{\mc{E}}$, resulting from the representing property of the Eilenberg-MacLane spaces, is used in order to apply the homotopy theory developed in the previous sections to this model category of cosimplicial spaces.
+In particular, we deduce a homotopy excision theorem for cosimplicial spaces from the homotopy excision theorem for cosimplicial unstable coalgebras.
+This is used in the construction of Postnikov decompositions of cosimplicial spaces which will be important for our obstruction theory in the next section.

+The resolution model category of cosimplicial spaces is introduced in Subsection \ref{sec:cosimplicial-resolutions-spaces} and some basic facts on the comparison with the model category of cosimplicial unstable coalgebras are discussed.
+In Subsection \ref{sec:Kuenneth-thm}, using the K\"unneth theorem, we prove that the homology functor from cosimplicial spaces to cosimplicial unstable coalgebras preserves homotopy pullbacks and deduce from this the homotopy excision theorem for cosimplicial spaces (Theorem \ref{homotopy-excision 2}).

+In Subsection \ref{section-L-objects}, we define and construct the objects of type $L_C(M,n)$ which are analogues of the twisted Eilenberg-MacLane spaces in the context of cosimplicial spaces with respect to the natural homotopy groups.
+These are closely related to the objects of type $K_C(M,n)$ as we show in Proposition \ref{Representability of L(C,n)}.
+In the final Subsection \ref{section-postnikov-decomp-spaces}, we discuss the properties of the Postnikov decompositions of cosimplicial spaces that arise from the skeletal filtration.
+Lastly, we identify the moduli space of extensions of a cosimplicial space by attaching an $L$-object in terms of the moduli space of extensions of the associated cosimplicial unstable coalgebra by attaching a $K$-object (Theorem \ref{Moduli-Comparison-of-Spaces}).

 \begin{notation} Let $\sk^c_n(-)\co c \mc{S} \to c\mc{S}$ denote the derived skeleton functor defined as the skeleton of a functorial Reedy cofibrant replacement. \end{notation}